ironbar/arc25/docs/modeling/Iteration_03_ideal_test_time_training.md

   - [ ] Inference parameters (n and min_prob)
   - [ ] Learning rate
   - [ ] My intuition is that I should train as long as possible, and make just 8 predictions per task.
+- [x] Check the evaluation prints of the architects.
+They are different to normal scoring
+- [ ] Make more evaluations on the evaluation set and compare to test set.
+I want to see a correlation of runtime and score.